 On one hand, employees are generally more comfortable and productive on technology that they’ve customized for personal preferences.
-At the same time, the entire concept of BYOD brings with it cyber security considerations and potential IT headaches.
-According to the Cisco report referenced above, a company can save from three-hundred to over one-thousand dollars per employee by allowing a BYOD policy.
-While BYOD has the potential to overwhelmingly increase employee productivity, it also means that the employee needs to agree to certain company policies and safeguards, as security concerns are the number one drawback executives report regarding a BYOD environment.
+At the same time, the entire concept of BYOD brings with it cybersecurity considerations and potential IT headaches.
+According to the Cisco report, a company can save from $300 to more than $1,000 per employee by allowing a BYOD policy.
+While BYOD has the potential to increase employee productivity, it also means that employees need to agree to certain company policies and safeguards.
+Security concerns were the number one drawback executives reported regarding a BYOD environment.

 Among commonly required company safeguards, an employee generally agrees to allow the company’s IT department to install, update, and control certain security software on the employee’s device, including the ability to wipe it entirely should the employee leave the company voluntarily or otherwise.
 Companies save cost on the purchase of the physical device, but may incur costs of software, hardware, training and cloud services necessary to coordinate, maintain and secure multiple devices per user.
 Where there are compatibility glitches, additional costs to bring everybody on board may also play a factor in making the BYOD transition.
 Overall, the company saves money and the employee gains greater flexibility in device usage.

 Increased ease of collaboration, rapid customer/client response time and employee satisfaction are among the benefits of the BYOD.
 These benefits can translate directly into leveraging the competitive edge and increasing company profitability.
 For tech-savvy executives who have the knowledge and resilience to build a BYOD-friendly workplace while balancing the security concerns and logistical considerations of the IT department, BYOD offers positive return-on-investment (ROI).